NC State Wolfpack: Cheerleading

-Cheerleading: NC State fields a full varsity team in cheerleading coached by Harold Trammel, named head cheerleading coach for the Wolfpack in May 2002.
-The team has won 3 Universal Cheerleading Association national championships, 4 National Cheerleading Association national championships & 2 Universal Cheerleading Association national championships in the Group Stunt competition.
+Cheerleading: NC State fields a full varsity cheerleading team, which is currently coached by interim head coach Jennifer Marks.
+The team has achieved impressive success, winning 3 national championships from the Universal Cheerleading Association, 4 national championships from the National Cheerleading Association, and 3 national championships in the Group Stunt competition from the Universal Cheerleading Association.

+Rifle

+NC State sponsored a rifle team from 1958 to 2023.
+In recent decades, this was a coed team, as were most NCAA rifle programs; rifle is the only NCAA sport in which men and women compete alongside and against one another as equals.
+The Wolfpack won 10 team titles in the South East Air Rifle Conference, a conference specifically for the air rifle discipline, and had also been a member of the Great America Rifle Conference.
+Rifle was dropped at the end of the 2022–23 season.

 Non-varsity sports

 North Carolina State University offers numerous non-varsity and club level sports throughout the year.
 This includes, but is not limited to; baseball, basketball, cheerleading, crew, hockey, lacrosse, rugby, sailing, soccer, swimming, ultimate frisbee and many others.

 The North Carolina State University Men's Rugby Football Club was founded in 1965.
 NC State plays college rugby in the Atlantic Coast Rugby League against its traditional ACC rivals.
 The NC State rugby team is led by head coach Jim Latham.
 The Wolfpack plays their home games at the Upper Method Road Field.
 NC State won the Atlantic Coast Invitational 7s tournament in 2010 and 2011.
 The Wolfpack finished 13th at the 2011 USA Rugby Sevens Collegiate National Championships.
 NC State finished 12th at the 2012 Collegiate Rugby Championship, a tournament broadcast live on NBC from PPL Park in Philadelphia.
 NC State scored a notable upset against #7 ranked Davenport to reach the finals of the 2012 ACI 7s tournament in Blacksburg, only to lose in the final to host Virginia Tech.
 In 2018, the Wolfpack won the USA Rugby Division II National Championship over Wisconsin-Whitewater and would add the USA Rugby College Sevens National Championship in 2019.